Common Conditional Access policies

 - Block access for unknown or unsupported device platform

 - Require approved client apps or app protection

-- Require compliant or Hybrid Azure AD joined device or multi-factor authentication for all users
+- Require compliant or Hybrid Azure AD joined device for administrators

 - Use application enforced restrictions for unmanaged devices

 * These four policies when configured together, provide similar functionality enabled by security defaults.